ballerina-platform/module-ballerina-uuid/Module.md

 ### Version 4

 Uses a pseudo-random number generator to generate the UUID.
-Every bit of the string is total randomly generated.
+Every bit of the string is randomly generated.

 ### Version 5